sonic1blaster/rutubex/README.md

 rutubex
 =======

 PHP class for API rutube.ru.
-Now in progress.
+Actual is alpha v.0.5 *For use need installed CURL on your php.

-Simple example of upload video in rutube.
+Simple example of use this library.
 <pre>
 <?
 include("rutubex.php");